Qiewa QPower Review: Overview

 The QPower achieved 34.3 miles in our range test thanks to its 1560 watt-hour lithium-ion battery pack.

-We test all scooters on the same urban test track, which has steep hill climbing, frequent stops/starts, and rough terrain.
-The scooter is ridden as fast as is safe and in the most powerful (least energy conserving) dual motor mode.
+As part of our QPower review, we test all scooters on the same urban test track.
+The track has steep hill climbing, frequent stops/starts, and rough terrain.
+The scooter is ridden by the same 165 lb rider as fast as is safe and in the most powerful (least energy conserving) dual motor mode.

 The QPower exhibited excellent stopping power and recorded a 15 mph to 0 mph stopping distance of 9.1 feet, among the best we’ve tested.
 This result came as a bit of a surprise, given that we did not expect the knobby tires to perform so well on pavement.

 The Qiewa QPower comes fitted with fully-hydraulic front and rear disc brakes.
 The disc calipers are massive.
 Brake activation is buttery smooth and takes a minimal effort — using just one or two fingers is sufficient.

 The QPower also has dual electronic brakes that are activated as soon as the brake lever is pulled down.
 The electronic brakes are all-or-nothing, but their strength can be tuned by adjusting a P-setting on the LCD display.
 In the default setting (3), they are strong; at the maximum setting (5), they are ridiculously strong and sudden — make sure to test before relying on them.

 Overall, the QPower has powerful brakes to match its power.
 You’ll want to practice shifting your weight back when braking — the brakes are strong enough to throw you off (or over the handlebars), even at lower speeds, if you’re not used to them.

 The QPower has bumpy ride quality at low speeds on pavement due to the stock knobby off-road tires (though road tires are available).
 Once you reach about eight mph, the tires rotate quickly enough that you don’t notice the bumpiness.